An independent distiller and blender that once operated Caol Ila and Tamdhu distilleries.

 When the first Wemyss blended malts were introduced in 2005 they were aged five, with eight and 12-year-old variants following, though in 2015 all age statements were dropped.
 Darnley’s View Gin was released in 2010, and Lord Elcho blended Scotch was introduced two years later.

-In early 2013 William Wemyss invested £3 million in the ongoing project to create a distillery at East Newhall Farm, Kingsbarns in Fife, establishing The Kingsbarns Company of Distillers.
+In early 2013 William Wemyss purchased the ongoing project to build Kingsbarns distillery at East Newhall Farm in Fife.
+In the same year he established Wemyss Distillery Ltd. to manage the project – a company entirely separate from Wemyss Malts.
 Kingsbarns began to produce spirit in February 2015.

 Distilleries & Brands